lipovetsky/FSND-LinuxServerConfig/README.md

 -SQL-Alchemy\
 -Flask-Bootstrap\
 -OAuth\
--Mod_WSGI\
+-Mod_WSGI

 ## Configurations

--I updated packages with sudo apt-get update and sudo apt-get upgrade -I used SSH-Keygen to create a new public/private key for the user named 'grader'.
+-I updated packages with sudo apt-get update and sudo apt-get upgrade.\
+-I used SSH-Keygen to create a new public/private key for the user named 'grader'.\
--I made sure root remote SSH access was disabled.
+-I made sure root remote SSH access was disabled.\
--I installed a Virtual Environment for all python related software and tasks.
+-I installed a Virtual Environment for all python related software and tasks.\
--I set up the firewall for ports 80, 123, and 2200.
+-I set up the firewall for ports 80, 123, and 2200.\
--Made sure local timezone was UTC.
+-Made sure local timezone was UTC.\
--Configured PostgreSQL for the application, and created a new user named 'catalog' with limited privileges to database named 'greatbooks' for the Flask App.
+-Configured PostgreSQL for the application, and created a new user named 'catalog' with limited privileges to database named 'greatbooks' for the Flask App.\
 -Configured the wsgi file to host the flask application.

 ## Third-party links and resources used for assistance